 It started with a woman.
 It usually did.
 She had grey eyes.
-They could

 look blue or green, depending on the light.
 Cold or warm, depending on

 her mood.
 She was the reason.
 Boyle tried to keep his mind off Stella’s

 eyes and on the job.
 Outwardly, he was calm.
 Inside, everything had

 coiled up tight.
 His mouth was dry.
 The food tasted like greasy cotton

 wool.
 He crushed the fast food wrappers around the remains of his meal

 and tossed the bundle into the back seat.

 A bustling woman with a backside wrapped in a skirt one size